JaberQezelbash/RAG_Llama/README.md

 These include the cleaned train/validation splits, FAISS index, corpus, and RAG-grounded supervised fine-tuning records.

----

 ### 4. Fine-tune Llama

 ```bash
 python codes/02_train_llama_lora_or_qlora.py
 ```

-If CUDA is available, the script uses QLoRA.

-If CUDA is not available, it falls back to CPU LoRA with conservative settings.

----

 ### 5. Validate the RAG chatbot